dassujan/STANDARD-SIX/UNIT:PHYSICS.md

 59. **Question:** Why is it important to understand the different states of matter?
 [Marks: 2]
     **Answer:** It is important to understand the different states of matter because this knowledge helps us explain and predict how various materials will behave in everyday situations and in different conditions.

-60. **Question:** Provide one reason why understanding the properties of matter is essential in everyday life.
-[Marks: 1]
-    **Answer:** Understanding the properties of matter is essential because it allows us to use materials effectively, whether in cooking, building, or using everyday objects.